filviu/blog/content/posts/2009/2009-09-01-slackware-13-is-here.md

 ---
 Yupeee, a new toy.
 Slacware 13.0 is out, with an official and in sync 64bit version too.
 Finally upgraded to KDE 4.2.x.

-Get yours while it&#8217;s hot.
-And don&#8217;t forget to support the project by buying the dvd&#8217;s from the Slackware store.
+Get yours while it's hot.
+And don't forget to support the project by buying the dvd's from the Slackware store.

 Have fun!